 As a DTC or B2B business owner, you likely rely on making and receiving eCommerce payments with vendors and other entities.
 Those payments come through via the Automated Clearing House (ACH) network, and in 2020 alone, more than $61 trillion passed through the ACH network in different financial transactions.

-If you aren’t already using ACH for your payments and transactions, then you may want to consider moving toward this type of system, especially as eCommerce statistics show many prefer contactless payment after the COVID-19 pandemic.
+If you aren’t already using ACH for your payments and transactions, then you may want to consider moving toward this type of system, especially as eCommerce trends show many prefer contactless payment after the COVID-19 pandemic.
 Most also prefer to get payments sooner instead of waiting on a check to come in the mail.

 Learn more about ACH payments, how they work, and the steps you need to take to make and complete them.